mgershenzon/fastapi-example/README.md

 This project comprises two requirement files:

 - `requirements.txt`: This file includes only the essentials needed to run the project in a production environment and is used during the Docker image building process.
-- `requirements_dev.txt`: This file serves for running Pytests, checking code coverage, and handling other development-related tasks.
+- `tests/dev_requirements.txt`: This file serves for running Pytests, checking code coverage, and handling other development-related tasks.

-Both files are generated with a tree structure using `pipdeptree`.
+Both files are generated with pip-compile (which is under pip-tools) based on the next files:
+- `requirements.in`
+- `tests/dev_requirements.in`

 ### Cleaning the Environment